t-mullen/wire-protocol/README.md

 Easy, fast, streaming wire protocols.

-Uses length-prefix framing to ensure messages that may be split by the underlying transport are always processed in full by your application.
+Enables length-prefix framing to ensure messages that may be split by the underlying transport are always processed in full by your application.

-Abstracts away the underlying state machine, allowing you to just listen to events.
+Abstracts away the underlying parser.

 ## Install
 ```